gurpreetFromInnerxcrm/simpleQueryBuilder/readme.md

 # simpleQueryBuilder

 simpleQueryBuilder is a PHP library that provides a simple and easy-to-use query builder for constructing SQL queries.
 It allows you to build complex SELECT queries with various conditions, joins, and more.
-The library is designed to be lightweight, flexible, and suitable for a wide range of PHP projects.
+Currently building not available for all type of databases.
+Contributions are welcome ❤️

 # Features